-- Reviewing the comprehensiveness of the payments and revenues to be covered in the EITI Report in accordance with EITI Requirement 4. - Reviewing the comprehensiveness of the companies and government entities that are required to report in accordance with EITI Requirement 4.2 - Supporting the MSG with examining the audit and assurance procedures in companies and government entities participating in the EITI reporting process in accordance with Requirement 5.2(b).
-This includes examining the relevant laws and regulations, any reforms that are planned or underway, and whether these procedures are in line with international standards. - The Independent Administrator will provide a draft reporting templates to the MSG based on the agreed benefit streams to be reported and the reporting templates approved by Ministry of Finance.
+- Reviewing the comprehensiveness of the payments and revenues to be covered in the EITI Report in accordance with EITI Requirement 4. - Reviewing the comprehensiveness of the companies and government entities that are required to report in accordance with EITI Requirement 4.1 - Supporting the MSG with examining the audit and assurance procedures in companies and government entities participating in the EITI reporting process.
+This includes examining the relevant laws and regulations, any reforms that are planned or underway, and whether these procedures are in line with international standards. - The Independent Administrator will provide a draft reporting templates to the MSG based on the agreed benefit streams to be reported and the reporting templates approved by Ministry of Finance and National Statistical Committee.
 Sample templates are available from the International Secretariat.
-It is recommended that the templates include a provision requiring companies to report "any other material payments to government entities" above an agreed threshold. - Reviewing the comprehensiveness of e-Reporting IT platform, related IT controls and the IT environment.
+It is recommended that the templates include a provision requiring companies to report "any other material payments to government entities" above an agreed threshold.